The Ihara Zeta function for infinite graphs: A determinant formula for the Zeta function

-\begin{Remark} In our presentation we will not need to explicitly invoke direct integral theory.
-In fact, we just recall (or rather adapt) the corresponding considerations of \cite{LPV} to our context.
+Here, the field $\omega \mapsto \ell^2 (V^\omega,\eta^\omega)$ of Hilbert spaces is equipped with the canonical measurable structure induced by all measurable $f : \mathcal{G}\longrightarrow [0,\infty]$ with $\eta^\omega (f^2) <\infty$ for all $\omega \in \varOmega$.
+In our presentation we will not need to explicitly invoke direct integral theory and for this reason we do not elaborate further on this.
+Instead we just recall (or rather adapt) the corresponding considerations of Section 3 of \cite{LPV} to our context.
 The work \cite{LPV} in turn is a specialization of corresponding considerations in \cite{Connes-1979}.
 We refer to these works for further discussion of the background and the technicalities.
-We also refer to reader to e.g. ~\cite{Dixmier-1981} for background in direct integral theory. \end{Remark}
+We also refer the reader to e.g. ~\cite{Dixmier-1981} for background in direct integral theory. \end{Remark}

 A special role will be played by those operators which respect the bundle structure of $ L^2(V,M)$ given by \eqref{Faserf}.
 Namely, we say that the (not necessarily bounded) operator $A: L^2(V,M)\to L^2(V, M)$ is {\it decomposable} if there exist operators $A_\omega : \ell^2(V^\omega, \eta^\omega)\to \ell^2(V^\omega, \eta^\omega)$ such that $(A f)_\omega (x) = (A_\omega f_\omega) (x)$, for almost every $\omega \in \Omega$.
 We then write $A=\int_\Omega^\oplus A_\omega \,d m (\omega)$.